-If you’ve been online at any point over the last few months, you would be forgiven for thinking that the fashion world has gone tennis mad.
+If you’ve been online at any point over the last year, you would be forgiven for thinking that the fashion world has gone tennis mad.
 On Instagram, all the coolest girls are sporting some sort of tennis skirt, from classic, thigh-skimming, pleated numbers to sleek, logo-embossed, a-line designs.
-TikTok is awash with 'how to style' videos (so far, #tennisskirt has racked up an impressive 13.2M views), and Depop — ever a barometer of social media trends — has witnessed a +175% increase in searches for ‘white tennis skirt’ in August alone.
+TikTok is awash with 'how to style' videos (so far, #tennisskirt has racked up an impressive 13.2M views), and Depop — ever a barometer of social media trends — witnessed a +175% increase in searches for ‘white tennis skirt’ last summer alone.
 Nike’s Court Victory skirt (undoubtedly the trend’s runaway success) has earned itself cult-like status, selling out across sportswear retailers and a making its way onto Lyst’s top ten Q2 2020 Hottest Women’s Products list.
 As one Twitter user jokingly summed it up, “Girls don’t want a boyfriend.
 Girls want the Nike tennis skirt.”

-While tennis’ athleticism and outdoorsy optimism may lend itself to lockdown living, its clean and crisp aesthetic and timeless sensibility has also played a role in its social media popularity.
-It has inspired sustainable swimwear brand Ode & Rae to lean heavily into a ‘90s tennis theme for their SS20 campaign.
+While tennis’ athleticism and outdoorsy optimism may lend itself to lockdown living, it's clean and crisp aesthetic and timeless sensibility has also played a role in its social media popularity.
+It inspired sustainable swimwear brand Ode & Rae to lean heavily into a ‘90s tennis theme for their recent campaign.
 “As a brand we like to tell a story around each campaign," Lucia Thomas-Howard, the brand’s creative director, tells me.
 "Often these are ideas that push boundaries and challenge where you would normally see swimwear," she continues.
 "We were heavily influenced by vintage country clubs and tennis-themed, high-fashion campaigns through the decades.
 Tennis, in my opinion, is the most chic of all ball-sports.
 The all-white outfits and feminine pleated skirts instantly touch on both minimalist and sports-luxe fashion trends, which have both been so popular over recent seasons.”

 This is hardly fashion’s first foray courtside though.
 Over the last few seasons alone, brands from Ralph Lauren and Philipp Plein to Prada and Thom Browne have riffed off the prep and primness of tennis uniforms as well as the sport’s association with privilege and wealth, making it a natural fit for the luxury world.